HKUDS/SSLRec/README.md

 ```
 python main.py --model LightGCN
 ```
-This script will run the LightGCN model on the yelp datasets.
+This script will run the LightGCN model on the gowalla datasets.

 The training configuration for LightGCN is saved in [lightgcn.yml](https://github.com/HKUDS/SSLRec/blob/main/config/modelconf/lightgcn.yml).
 You can modify the values in this file to achieve different training effects.
 Furthermore, if you're interested in trying out other implemented models, you can find a list of them under [Models](./docs/Models.md), and easily replace LightGCN with your model of choice.